Azure/fleet/docs/troubleshooting/clusterResourcePlacementAvailable.md

     resource: deployments
     version: v1
 ```
-Looking at the status `Available` condition for `kind-cluster-1`, we see that the deployment `my-deployment` is not available yet on the member cluster.
+Check the `Available` status for `kind-cluster-1`.
+You can see that the `my-deployment` deployment isn't yet available on the member cluster.
-Therefore, there might be something wrong with the deployment manifest.
+This suggests that an issue might be affecting the deployment manifest.

 #### Resolution:
-In this scenario, a viable solution is to take a look at the deployment in the member cluster, as this may clearly indicate that the root cause of the issue is a bad image name.
+In this situation, a potential solution is to check the deployment in the member cluster because the message indicates that the root cause of the issue is a bad image name.
-Once the issue has been identified, you can then proceed to rectify the deployment manifest and update it accordingly.
+After this image name is identified, you can correct the deployment manifest and update it.
-After fixing the resource manifest and updating it, the CRP will automatically propagate the corrected resource to the member cluster.
+After you fix and update the resource manifest, the `ClusterResourcePlacement` object API automatically propagates the corrected resource to the member cluster.

-For all other scenarios, it's crucial to confirm that the propagated resource is configured correctly.
+For all other situations, make sure that the propagated resource is configured correctly.
-Additionally, ensure that the selected cluster possesses sufficient available capacity to accommodate the new resources.
+Additionally, verify that the selected cluster has sufficient available capacity to accommodate the new resources.